franko/gsl-shell/doc/source/graphics.rst

 The layout string is a string that is used to specify the layout of the drawing area in a window.
 This string is used by the :func:`split` method or, during the creation of the window, by the function :func:`window` itself.

-A valid string layout is just a "cell" layout which, in turn, is either:
+A valid string layout is defined recursively and it is either:

   * a '.' to indicate a region without further subdivisions
-  * the character 'h' followed by a sequence of cell layout string
+  * the character 'h' followed by a sequence of layout strings
-  * the character 'v' followed by a sequence of cell layout string
+  * the character 'v' followed by a sequence of layout strings
-  * the same as above but enclose between brackets: '(' ')'
+  * the same as above but enclosed between brackets: '(' ')'.

-with the serquence 'h' and 'v' you designate a subdivision along the horizontal or vertical direction respectively.
+With the serquence 'h' and 'v' you designate a subdivision along the horizontal or vertical direction respectively.
 Each subdivision is done in according to the sequence of cell layout that follows the 'h' or 'v'.

 The pattern described above is recursive and you can use brackets to group items where needed to avoid ambiguity.